 Alaska looms as a mythical, savage place—part nature preserve, part theme park, and too vast to understand fully, as C.B.
 Bernard learned when he lashed his canoe to his truck and traded the comforts of the Lower 48 for a career as a reporter on an island in the Inside Passage.
 Immersing himself in a state that had little in common with his native New England, he learned that a distant relation had made a similar trek north and west a century earlier.
 Captain Joe Bernard spent decades sailing the Arctic in his schooner Teddy Bear, enduring shipwrecks, horrific winters, and starvation, living among the Eskimo and Inuit, and giving his name to landmarks across the north—and even a now-extinct species of wolf.

-- Finalist for the Oregon Book Awards’ 2014 Frances Fuller Victor Award for General Nonfiction (winners announced March 2014)
+- Finalist for a 2014 Oregon Book Award (Frances Fuller Victor Award for General Nonfiction)

 - A Bask Magazine Top Pick